phalcon/blog/_posts/2013-06-11-phalcon-inner-workings-advantages-of-being-a-framework-as-a-dll-so.md

 With Phalcon responses are usually generated in around 10ms-35ms even if the server load is high, which means the even if the network latency is in the 200-225ms region, pages are generated faster and delivered to the users.
 With additional planning and tolls such as CDN, the network latency can be significantly reduced.

 ### Conclusion
 In this blog post we outlined one of the main reasons on why Phalcon is significantly faster than most PHP frameworks.

 Our goal is to push the envelope even further, increasing performance and functionality as much as possible.

 We welcome your comments and contributions in our [Forum](https://forum.phalcon.io "Forum")  If you need to report a bug, feel free to do so in our [Github Issues](https://github.com/phalcon/cphalcon/issues?state=open) page.
 Any questions regarding how-to could be either directed in our [Forum](https://forum.phalcon.io "Forum") or [Stack Overflow](http://stackoverflow.com/questions/tagged/phalcon).

-<3 The Phalcon Team